 These are among the issues of interest that members shared in our recent digital survey.
 Thanks to those of you who participated!

-As we look forward to warmer weather, we also note your interest in the following activities led by Friends of the Parks and Trails board members:
+As we enjoy warmer weather, we also note your interest in the following activities led by Friends of the Parks and Trails board members:

 - Trash removal in parks and along trails.